DHTMLX/gantt-docs/data/desktop/export_msproject.md

 });
 ~~~

- Properties of this object goes to appropriate properties of [the Task entity](https://msdn.microsoft.com/en-us/library/bb968652(v=office.12).aspx), here is a list of supported [properties](desktop/tags.md#tagsthatcanberepresentedinthetasksobject).
+The properties of this object correspond to the appropriate properties of the [Task entity](https://msdn.microsoft.com/en-us/library/bb968652(v=office.12).aspx), here is a list of supported [properties](desktop/tags.md#tagsthatcanberepresentedinthetasksobject).
- Properties may contain either a fixed values or a functions that will be called for each task in the dataset when the export is called.
+The properties may contain either fixed values or functions that will be called for each task in the dataset when export is called.

-- **callback** - (function) If you want to receive an url to download generated XML, the callback property can be used.
-It receives
-a JSON object with the "url" property
+- **callback** - (function) If you want to receive an url to download a generated XML, the *callback* property can be used.
+It receives a JSON object with the *url* property:

 ~~~js
 gantt.exportToMSProject({